The Majestic Liberty

 These waters see heavy traffic on weekdays as well, as Batam and neighbouring islands - declared a free trade zone in 2007 - are home to thousands of foreign and domestic companies producing goods ranging from computers to oil rigs and see both workers and executives taking the ferry to work and back daily.

-As the already heavy vessel traffic continues to grow in these waters, safety continues to be an ongoing concern for travellers.
 Some of the key threats to safety are collisions and grounding of vessels, according to Mr Alex Peng, a senior executive with major regional operator Majestic Fast Ferry.

 Collisions may occur due to a lack of watch-keeping, speeding, or not fully following the relevant operation requirements of Preventing Collisions at Seas regulations in both Singapore and Indonesian waters.